Suryansh-Dey/suryansh-dey.github.io/vinaiak/trainingPortal/README.md

 # vinAIak training portal documentation
-It is a website, for DESKTOP ONLY, to `train` the chat bot provided by vinAIak to your organisation.
+It is a website, for DESKTOP ONLY, to `train` the chat bot provided by vinAIak to your organization.
 `train`: Editing the data based on which the chat bot will reply.
 ## Choosing topics
 After you login with your credentials, you will see a line of `topics` upon which the chatbot is trained.
 Now, `topics` can be of two types:
 - `File`: It contains the data, which can be text and files, based on which the bot will reply when question is asked related to that topic.
 Clicking on it opens the `editor`.
 - `Folder`: It contains further more child `topics` which can be of any type, `files` and/or `folders`.
 Clicking on it creates a new line of it's child `topics`.

 This allows topics to recursively contain child or sub-topics.
-You can always see the hierarchy of a `topic`, the parent `topics` to which it belongs, by seeing the choosen topic in every line.
+You can always see the hierarchy of a `topic`, the parent `topics` to which it belongs, by seeing the chosen topic in every line.
 Even while editor is open.
 ## Operations
 There 4 types of operations or editing, you can perform on a `topic`: `create`, `modify`, `delete` and `rename`.
 ### Create